Top Frequently Asked Questions for IRS Procedures

 Note: You can't file a final joint return with your deceased spouse if you as the surviving spouse remarried before the end of the year of death.
 The filing status of the decedent in this instance is married filing separately.

-No, one of the conditions of your installment agreement is that the IRS will automatically apply any refund due to you against taxes you owe.
+No, one of the conditions of your installment agreement is that the IRS will automatically apply any refund (or overpayment) due to you against taxes you owe.
 Because your refund isn't applied toward your regular monthly payment, continue making your installment agreement payments as scheduled.

 You may qualify for an offer in compromise (OIC) if you're unable to pay your taxes in full, or are facing economic hardship or other special circumstances.
 Refer to Tax Topic 204 - Offers in Compromise for more information.